lukasvrenner/turtls/README.md

 ================================================================

 ## Features
+See `./ROADMAP.md` for a roadmap and complete list of features

+### API
-1. Simple API -- the TurTLS API only contains a few functions:
+1. The TurTLS API only contains a few functions:
 - `turtls_generate_config`: Generate the default configuration struct.
 - `turtls_alloc`: Allocate the connection state buffer.
 - `turtls_free`: Free the connection state buffer.